matao1984/emd-converter/README.md

 ## 1. Installation
 The tool requires Python 3 environment.
 I recommend to install Anaconda which is the most straightforward way.
 Download and install the Python 3 version of Anaconda from here: https://www.anaconda.com/.

 After the Anaconda is installed, open the Anaconda prompt console.
+Create an environment with python 3.12.

+``conda create -n emd-converter python=3.12 conda activate emd-converter``

 Download the ``emd-converter`` code and unzip it into a folder, e.g., ``c:\emd-converter``.
 Then, simply navigate to the folder and install with pip.

 ``cd c:\emd-converter``

 ``pip install ./``

 The pip should install the package automatically.

 ## 2. Usage